 This is the easily the best centrifugal juicer you can buy, it’s high speed capable of very fast juicing but only transfers 1.8F of heat to the juice protecting the nutrients and enzymes inside.
 The body is all metal which I love and best of all the juicing pieces are dishwasher safe so you can clean up in no time.

 It’s got a locking arm as a safety measure keeping any little hands safe and it’s long-lasting with an auto shut off that comes into effect if it begins to overheat.
 Which it doesn’t if used properly but even if it’s used improperly you can let it cool and go again in a few minutes.

-You can get it with pulp container for even easier clean up after, all the pulp will collect in a bag so you can just throw it out after instead of emptying out the collector and washing it.
-However you can put the pulp into compost so it’s by no means a necessary extra, they’re available on the Amazon if you are interested.
+You can get it with a pulp container for even easier clean up after, all the pulp will collect in a bag so you can just throw it out after instead of emptying the collector and washing it.
+However you can put the pulp into compost so it’s by no means a necessary extra, they’re available on Amazon if you are interested.

 It handles leafy greens relatively well (more leafy green juicers reviewed here) if they’re rolled up first you can put them through and the juice comes out nicely, plus the high-speed setting does well with harder vegetables, ginger and carrots get juiced up easily.
-Just if you’re using hard ingredients don’t juice for more than a minute without turning it off for a minute, but that’s long enough to get a glass fulls worth through and ready to drink.
+Just if you’re using hard vegetables don’t juice for more than a minute without turning it off for a minute, but that’s more than long enough to fill a glass with fresh juice.

 Easily the best centrifugal juicer.